-This exciting and enjoyable course enables you to develop your creative thinking and practical skills.
+This exciting and enjoyable course enables students to develop their creative thinking and practical skills.
 It encourages an adventurous, enquiring approach and projects are designed to encourage creativity, self-expression and self-motivation.
-It will enable you to develop your visual literacy, analytical and research skills and your ability to communicate visually.
-You will develop as effective and independent learners, and as critical and reflective thinkers with enquiring minds.
-During the course you will visit galleries and take part in a whole day 'Artist in Residence'
+It will enable pupils to develop their visual literacy, analytical and research skills and their ability to communicate visually.
+They will develop as effective and independent learners, and as critical and reflective thinkers with enquiring minds.
+During the course students will visit galleries and take part in a whole day Artist in Residence practical workshop.
+The achievements of all students are celebrated in the group Art Exhibition held at the end of the course.

-practical workshop.
-The achievement of all students is celebrated in the group Art Exhibition held at the end of the course.
-All coursework for submission is produced in school during your Art & Design lessons.
+All coursework for submission is produced in school during Art & Design lessons.
 The course consists of:

 - Unit 1: Art and Design Portfolio (coursework, 60%).
-You will produce a portfolio of work that demonstrates a personal response to the subjects and themes set.
-A variety of 2D and 3D media is explored and you are encouraged to discuss your work with your teacher at all times. - Unit 2: Art and Design Externally Set Task (examination, 40%).
-For this unit you will receive an early release question paper from which you will research, plan and develop your chosen starting point for your own personal response.
-You will be able to discuss your ideas and approach with your teacher.
-Up to 10 hours are given for you to complete your final piece.
+Students will produce a portfolio of work that demonstrates a personal response to the subjects and themes set.
+A variety of 2D and 3D media is explored and pupils are encouraged to discuss their work with their teacher at all times. - Unit 2: Art and Design Externally Set Task (examination, 40%).

+For this unit students will receive an early release question paper from which they will research, plan and develop their chosen starting point for their own personal response.
+They will be able to discuss their ideas and approach with their teacher.
+Up to 10 hours are given to complete the final piece.